vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 # Miscellaneous

 Unity has a stronger foothold in education curriculum, meaning the available workforce is probably higher for Unity developers.
-Unity also a more furnished [Asset Store] than Unreal's [Marketplace], though you'll probably find anything you want for your driving simulation in both.
+Unity also has a more furnished [Asset Store] than Unreal's [Marketplace], though you'll probably find anything you want for your driving simulation in both.

 If you regularly browse [Hacker News], it's not uncommon to have people complaining about Unity.
 Here's a [recent example][garry], which was also discussed on Reddit ([r/gamedev], [r/Unity3D]).
 Even if Unreal Engine obviously has its pitfalls, it's always interesting to read these discussions to get feedback from others users.